georgengugi-04/georgengugi-04/README.md

 ## 👋 About Me

 I'm George Ngugi, a software developer and UI/UX designer based in Nairobi, Kenya.
 I'm in my final year of a BSc in Information Technology at KCA University, and I build full-stack web and mobile apps — React and Next.js on the front end, Node.js and Express on the back, and Flutter for mobile.
 I also run Eartgalla, my personal brand for digital art and illustration.
-Right now I'm building GreenTrack, E-ArtGalla, and the Flourish Haven Initiative website, and I'm open to software development and design internships or industrial attachment.
+Right now I'm building GreenTrack, BeefTrace, and E-ArtGalla with my team at JKUAT and JHUB Africa, alongside the Flourish Haven Initiative website, and I'm open to software development and design internships or industrial attachment.

 ---